 - Scripts Panel

 About 100 extensions are free, while the rest are paid.

 Both come with pre-set sizes to create the perfect size.
 As Figma is more for UI design, you find desktop, mobile, tablet, and iPad sizes.

-Illustrator, on the other hand, comes with web, art, illustrations, mobile, and other document sizes.
+On the other hand, Illustrator comes with web, art, illustrations, mobile, and other document sizes.
 The desktop computer sizes are missing, so you add those manually.
 As you create a custom size, the software saves it to the recently created section.